zandi/ebpf-stack-pivot-detection/whitepaper.md

 Existing techniques for detecting stack pivots are primarily focused on the Windows platform, where stack region information is readily available in the Win32 Thread Information Block (TIB).
-The closest
+Other approaches involve either compiler-based mitigations which require source code access and recompiling the program, or static binary modification of the program.

+The closest readily findable existing work to our technique is found in ROPGuard which implements a TIB-based check, among others, to protect Windows programs at runtime without modification.
+However our work protects Linux programs without this readily available stack information in the kernel, and without otherwise modifying the program, by leveraging the more recent eBPF system.

 # Short ROP Introduction